theDe-bugger/EcoSort2.0/README.md

 # Summary

-I made a simplistic waste-sorting web-app using Microsoft Azure Custom Vision and React.js.
+I made a simplistic waste-sorting web-app using Microsoft Azure Custom Vision and React.js + Bootstrap.
 This is an updated version of an old HTML/CSS/JS app that my team submitted to EarthxHack 2020 and won top 10 globally (250+ teams).

 # Try it Out